tyroprogrammer/learn-react-app/src/tutorial/08-ComposingComponents.md

     }
 }
 ```
 Here we have a component called `EmployeeProfile` (any other valid React component would also work here) as a "child" of `Dialog`.
 When we pass a "child" to a component it will be available inside that component as a `props` called `children`.
 So in this case, `EmployeeProfile` will be available inside the `Dialog` component as `props.children`.
-We can rewrite render function of `Dialog` so that it renders `props.children`.
+We can rewrite the render function of `Dialog` so that it renders `props.children`:

 ```jsx
 class Dialog extends React.Component {